Tearsheet

 Share Issuance

-• Markel has not reported significant share issuances; instead, the number of shares outstanding has consistently declined due to share repurchase programs.
-Shares outstanding decreased by 2.52% in 2024, 1.49% in 2023, and 1.59% in 2022.
+• Markel has not reported significant share issuances over the last 3-5 years; instead, the number of shares outstanding has consistently declined due to ongoing share repurchase programs.

 Outbound Investments

-• In April 2025, Markel acquired The MECO Group Limited, a specialist marine managing general agent (MGA), to strengthen its marine insurance capabilities, with MECO having written US$63 million in gross written premiums in 2024.
+• In April 2025, Markel acquired The MECO Group Limited, a specialist marine managing general agent, to enhance its marine insurance capabilities.

 Capital Expenditures

-• Capital expenditures within Markel Ventures are primarily directed toward funding strategic growth investments and projects for its operating subsidiaries.
+• The primary focus of capital expenditures within Markel Ventures is directed towards funding strategic growth investments and projects for its operating subsidiaries.

 Trade Ideas